kyverno/kyverno/samples/DefaultDenyAllIngress.md

 # Default deny all ingress traffic

 By default, Kubernetes allows all ingress and egress traffic to and from pods within a cluster.

-A "default" `NetworkPolicy` resource for a namespace should be used to deny all ingress traffic to the pods in that namespace.
-Additional `NetworkPolicy` resources can then be configured to allow desired traffic to application pods.
+A "default" `NetworkPolicy` should be configured for each namespace to default deny all ingress traffic to the pods in that namespace.
+Later, the application team can configure additional `NetworkPolicy` resources to allow desired traffic to application pods from select sources.

 ## Policy YAML